NSWCPD Awards its First Contract through the Other Transaction Authority Streamlined Contracting Vehicle

 |0

-This work, NSWCPD Awards its First Contract through the Other Transaction Authority Streamlined Contracting Vehicle, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSWCPD Awards its First Contract through the Other Transaction Authority Streamlined Contracting Vehicle, by Jermaine Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NSWCPD Awards its First Contract through the Other Transaction Authority Streamlined Contracting Vehicle

 LEAVE A COMMENT